-Parties involved in the supply chain should be aware that an excipient can only be designated pharmaceutical grade when it is in compliance with pharmacopoeia specifications and/or appropriate regulatory requirements (if existing for the specific excipient) and is manufactured, repackaged, and handled in accordance with excipient GMP principles e.g. from IPEC-PQG GMP [2], WHO Excipient GMP [5], EXCiPACT GMP/GDP [3] or NSF/IPEC/ANSI 363 GMP [6].
+Parties involved in the supply chain should be aware that an excipient can only be designated pharmaceutical grade when it is in compliance with pharmacopoeia requirements and other applicable regulatory requirements (if existing for the specific excipient) and is manufactured, repackaged, and handled in accordance with excipient GMP principles e.g., from IPEC-PQG GMP [3], WHO Excipient GMP [7], EXCIPACT GMP/GDP [4] or NSF/IPEC/ANSI 363 GMP [5].

-Upgrading any other grade, e.g. food, technical, or industrial grade material, to pharmaceutical grade quality, only on the basis of analytical results found to be in conformance with the requirements of a pharmacopoeial monograph, is not an acceptable practice.
+Upgrading a different grade of the same material, e.g., technical/industrial, cosmetic/personal care or food/feed, to pharmaceutical grade quality, only on the basis of analytical results found to be in conformance with the requirements of a pharmacopeial monograph, is not an acceptable practice.